My 11 Money Rules as a Creative Entrepreneur

 I don’t know how long I have on this planet, so I’m going to do my best to spend with intention today and save for freedom & flexibility in the future.
 If you’re in the same boat, I recommend reading Die with Zero by Bill Perkins.

-Rule 7) Always tip at least 25% (aim for double cost of meal)
+Rule 7) Always tip at least 25% (aim for 2x the cost)

 I’ve been a service worker.